What Is Cooperative Advertising And How Does It Work?

 Undertaking co-op advertising with a popular brand name can push up consumer trust in a retailer.
 It can even boost its cool factor!

-By associating your online store with other well-established brands, retailers can increase awareness and reach new audiences.
-You can appeal to a brand’s loyal fans and followers through association too.
+By associating your online store with other well-established brands retailers can increase awareness and reach new audiences.
+You can appeal to a brand's loyal fans and followers through association too.

 The drawbacks of co-op advertising

-While cooperative advertising comes with a lot of perks, not every partnership proposition is ideal.
-Here’s some of the drawbacks to consider before committing to a joint campaign.
+While cooperative advertising comes with a lot of perks not every partnership proposition is ideal.
+Here's some of the drawbacks to consider before committing to a joint campaign.

 1. The red tape

+Some manufacturers have restrictive requirements when it comes to cooperative advertising so retailers need to know exactly what they're agreeing to.
+Certain manufacturers insist on approving each ad before it goes public while others have difficult demands around product presentation.
 These issues are easily overcome through strong communication and adherence to the rules set out at the beginning of the partnership.

 2. Creative differences

+While both retailers and manufacturers have the same goal in mind they won't always agree on how to achieve it.
 Producing the perfect ad can be difficult when just one marketing department is involved.
-But when two come together, diverging views on branding and style are even more likely.
+But when two come together diverging views on branding and style are even more likely.

 Retailers need to check in with their partner at each stage of the production process.
 This allows them to resolve any issues before too much money is spent.
 Manufacturers may even have creative assets that will save time and money.
 They may prevent disagreements too.